 It’s important to address each step of the case in addition to preparing for trial.
 If you have an arraignment, the court might set bond conditions.
 These conditions might include that you avoid possessing or using alcohol or illegal drugs.
 If you possess alcohol for your employment, we can help you seek an exception for this rule.
 This might come into play if you’re a bartender, server or distributor.

 It’s important to present yourself professionally at each court appearance.
 You might appear in front of the judge that ultimately gives you a sentence.
 That makes it important to be respectful and contrite at all times.
 When we work with clients, we’re able to speak on their behalf and help them address the judge in the best manner possible.

 Defending the charges

 We want to investigate the charges against you.
 You’re innocent until proven guilty.
-Sometimes, law enforcement officers make mistakes when they investigate a DUI offense.
+Sometimes, law enforcement officers make mistakes when they investigate a DWI offense.
 If they didn’t have a good reason to believe that you were violating the law, you might have grounds to ask the court to suppress the evidence against you on constitutional grounds of an unlawful vehicle stop.